dorobekd/lexi-guess/README.md

 ## [Lexi-Guess](https://lexi-guess.vercel.app/)

-A modern word-guessing game with customizable options to make things interesting.
-Challenge yourself with different word lengths, categories, and game modes!
+A lexical categorical guessing game with customizable options to make things interesting.
+Challenge yourself with different word lengths, input your own categories that are meaningful to you, and up the ante with adjustable difficulty levels!

 ## Planned Features

 - Categories based on user input
 - Customizable word length
+- Internationalization support
+    - Add Polish language support
+- Strengthen security in current back-end approach by restructuring APIs
+    - Create /new-game and /submit-guess API so that answer never gets sent
 - Difficulty levels
+    - Incorporate accents for Hard difficulty
 - Time trial option
 - Disable highlighting for letters that are in word but not in correct position
 - Colorblind settings